hardikszaveri/CompareClassifiers/README.md

 ## <h3>Overview:</h3>
 <p>
-In this practical application, your goal is to compare the performance of the classifiers we encountered in this section, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
+In this practical application, our goal is to compare the performance of the classifiers we encountered in this section, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
 We will utilize a dataset related to marketing bank products over the telephone.
 </p>

 ## <h3>Repo Structure</h3>